NCAR/DART/models/wrf/tutorial/README.rst

    namelist options to consider, and you must provide a *wrfinput* file for the program to access the analysis domain information.

-Step 4: Overview of forward (observation) operators
+Step 4: Overview of forward (observation) operators [OPTIONAL]
 ---------------------------------------------------

 This section is for informational purposes only and does not include any instructions to complete the tutorial.
-It provides a description of the DART settings thet control the forward operator which calculates the prior and posterior model estimates for the observations.
+It provides a description of the DART settings that control the forward operator which calculates the prior and posterior model estimates for the observations.
-An introduction to important namelist variables that control the operation of the forward operator are located in the `WRF namelist documentation
+An introduction to important namelist variables that control the operation of the forward operator are located in the `WRF namelist documentation.
 <https://docs.dart.ucar.edu/en/latest/models/wrf/readme.html#namelist>`__